Crime victims may get fewer services as federal aid drops. States weigh how to help.

 State legislation

-For Stand Up Placer, a nonprofit dedicated to supporting survivors of domestic violence, sexual assault and human trafficking in Placer County, California, the anticipated federal cuts are expected to slash about $700,000, or 22%, of the group’s budget, according to Cheryl Marcell, the organization’s CEO.
+For Stand Up Placer, a nonprofit dedicated to supporting survivors of domestic violence, sexual assault, and human trafficking in Placer County, California, the anticipated federal cuts are expected to slash about $700,000, or 22 percent, of the group’s budget, according to Cheryl Marcell, the organization’s CEO.

 Some of the group’s services, such as legal counseling, are likely to be scaled back.
 Instead of serving the current caseload of 500, the group may only be able to accommodate 200 clients, Marcell said.